ryansturmer/node-gcode/README.md

 });
 ```

 See `parseFile` above for the output format.
 Strings work exactly the same way.
+Strings can contain any number of codes, separated by newlines per the standard.
 The output of the above example would be:

 ```js
 [{"N":null,"words":[["G",0], ['X',1],['Y',2],['Z',3]]}]